f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

 The TP-Link fields must be completed in order to discover TP-Link Kasa Smart Plugs using TP-Link's protocol.

-Enter the e-mail address and password used for the TPLink Kasa Smart Home app.
+Enter the e-mail address and password used for the TP-Link Kasa Smart Home app.

 <h4>Home Assistant Settings</h4>